 If a rider's total fundraising goal is not met by June 10, 2018, they will be charged their pro rata share of total rider participation costs (transportation, lodging, meals, ride support, rider swag and permits).
 For example, if you are $200 short of the minimum fundraising goal, that is your maximum additional cost (but only if the total goal is not reached.)
 With everyone working together in support, we fully expect to exceed our entire fundraising goal.

-Which charity benefits from this event?
+What nonprofit benefits from this event?

 Is there a cap on how many riders can participate?
 Why?